-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you or other qualified parties on your behalf have spent \$8,000 for Part D covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you or other qualified parties on your behalf have spent \$2,000 for Part D covered drugs during the covered year.
 During this payment stage, the plan pays the full cost for your covered Part D drugs.
-You pay nothing.
+You may have cost sharing for excluded drugs that are covered under our enhanced benefit.